bahaidev/textbrowser/README.md

            ~support loading from `bower_components`~
     1. Automated whole document/table-level or column-level
         changes (e.g., word counts)
+    1. Automated field to split up rows based on presence of `<hr />` or `<a id=>`, etc., with the ability to browse by such numbers (would ideally tap into browsing autocomplete code indicating min/max too).
+        Optionally get `rowspan`s (or even `colspan`s) for additional columns (e.g., a field spanning by whole pages of a book and another field spanning only by paragraphs) - use some kind of counter and don't display the HTML until finished cycling??; also figure out how to reassemble if the minute fields are not needed (e.g., if the user only wants to see the text by paragraph and not anything related to by page)
     1. Add an "overlay" column like interlinear, but which overlays by tooltip if any data is present; can also use metadata if the overlay is within-cell (and this metadata can also be used for putting